 What Are Harmful Organisms?

-Harmful organisms are ones that live off another by living on or in them.
+Harmful organisms are ones that live off another organism by living on or in them.
 Essentially, the harmful organism takes up residence in the host.
-In this relationship, harmful organisms steal nutrients and release waste to negatively affect the overall health of the host.
-Harmful organisms are present everywhere, from developing nations to those considered first-world, and have plagued humans since the beginning of time; references even appear in some of our oldest written records.[2, 3]
+In this relationship, harmful organisms steal nutrients and release waste, which negatively affects the overall health of the host.
+Harmful organisms are present everywhere, from developing nations to those considered first-world, and have affected humans since the beginning of time; references even appear in some of our oldest written records.[2, 3]

 What Is "The Gut?"